-The SA (or the RO for Federal teams) decides the composition and size of the team.
+The SA (or the CMS Regional Office (RO) for Federal teams) decides the composition and size of the team.
 In general, a suggested survey team for a full survey of a CAH would include 1-4 surveyors who will be at the facility for one or more days.
-Each survey team should include at least one RN with hospital/CAH survey experience, as well as other surveyors who have the expertise needed to determine whether the facility is in compliance.
+Each survey team should include at least one RN with hospital/CAH survey experience, as well as other surveyors who have the expertise needed to determine whether the CAH is in compliance.
 Survey team size and composition are normally based on the following factors: